 Here is a selection of recent scientific papers I (co-)authored.
 A complete list can be found on my Google Scholar.
 All code that led to published works can be found on my GitHub.

-Platinum-copper nanoparticles catalyze the oxygen reduction reaction in a hydrogen fuel cell.
-Understanding which structural features do and don’t influence activity or stability helps focus research on changes that truly improve catalyst performance.
+Modern electrocatalysts for the oxygen reduction reaction in a hydrogen fuel cell are commonly composed of platinum-alloy nanoparticles on a carbon support.
+Their varied structures mean they degrade differently under operating conditions.
+Understanding which structural features do and don’t influence activity or stability helps focus research on what truly improves catalyst performance.

 At the atomic scale, platinum and copper atoms may be randomly mixed or arranged in an ordered structure.
-We found that ordered sites near the particle surface, where the reaction occurs, are more stable during electrochemical activation that prepares the catalyst for long-term use.
-This was made possible by a new approach that combines identical-location 4D-STEM with unsupervised learning.
+We found that ordered sites near the particle surface, where the reaction occurs, are more stable when preparing the catalyst for long-term use.
+This was possible with a new approach that combines identical-location 4D-STEM with unsupervised learning.

 Structure–Stability Relationships in Pt-Alloy Nanoparticles Using Identical-Location Four-Dimensional Scanning Transmission Electron Microscopy and Unsupervised Machine Learning.